OUR TEAM

 We're Hiring!

 CNY Land Trust is growing.
-We are currently seeking applicants for a full-time, permanent Land Stewardship Manager, as well as two part-time Land Steward Interns to work with us over the summer.
+We are currently seeking applicants for two part-time Land Steward Interns to work with us over the summer.

 You can apply via Handshake if you have an account, or you can submit a CV and Cover Letter to adminstaff@CNYLandTrust.org indicating which position you are applying for.